ekhiyami/ekhiyami.github.io/blog/_posts/2024-06-07-video-chat.md

 ---
 layout: post
-title: My Gen-AI Video Chat App that Went Viral
+title: My Gen-AI Video Summarizer that Went Viral
 ---

 As part of learning Gen AI, I built an app that **summarizes YouTube videos and makes them conversational**.